Top Tips for Leading a Healthy Lifestyle at Work

 - Take regular breaks from your computer.
 Set reminders on your calendar to encourage you to stand and move every 30-60 minutes.
-For most, the longest uninterrupted sitting time occurs from 2-5pm.

 - Stand or pace whilst answering the telephone.
 Try a sit-stand desk.